 Electric shavers on Amazon.com draw lots of reviews -- often numbering into the thousands -- from owners.
 This feedback provides valuable insight into how the shavers perform after weeks, months or even years of real-world use.

-TopTenReviews.com rates 11 electric razors on their shaving performance and considers other factors, such as ease of use and design.
-Unlike some reports at this site, testing is hands-on and well documented.
+TopTenReviews.com rates 10 electric razors on their shaving performance and considers other factors, such as ease of use and design.
+Unlike some reports at this site, testing is hands-on and methodology is explained.
 Issues, such as needing multiple passes or areas of the face that present particular challenges to a given razor, are noted.

 The owner of this web site posts lengthy video reviews of a number of electric shavers on YouTube.
 Each model receives a thorough analysis and a brief test, usually on a couple days' worth of stubble.
 The author says he has a thick, quick-growing beard, and he occasionally produces video or text reviews that compare two models directly.

 Many of the electric shavers posted for sale on Walmart.com receive dozens of reviews, and some receive hundreds or even more than a thousand.
 Many shavers with extensive feedback score similarly -- and many are well liked -- but a few edge ahead of the pack with stronger overall feedback.

-BestBuy.com is another site with lots of electric razors, with some receiving feedback that reaches into the hundreds.
+BestBuy.com is another site with a good assortment of electric razors, with some receiving feedback that reaches well into the hundreds.
 Once again, scores are close together for most shavers -- and most are fairly strong -- but a handful of those with substantial feedback rate just a little bit better than others.